RxJS-CN/RxJS-Ultimate-CN/installation-and-setup.md

 ) // etc
 ```

-As you can see we go about it a little differently when we grab the ``of operator.
-It looks pretty much the same when we drill down to get the `map` operator. ``
+As you can see we go about it a little differently when we grab the `of` operator.
+It looks pretty much the same when we drill down to get the `map` operator.

-Notice also we just  to get the operator we want to import for our app.
+Notice that we will most likely find the operator we need from `rxjs/operators` and that we no longer use an `Observable` object

 ## CDN or ES5